ukparliament/ontologies/meta/weeknotes/2020/38/index.md

 ## Expanding the family

-As part of the preparation in our search for a new librarian, [Anya](https://twitter.com/bitten_), Jayne, [Claire](https://twitter.com/tinysprite) and visiting printer fixer [Michael](https://twitter.com/fantasticlife) kicked off Monday morning drafting interview questions.
+As part of the Preparation in our search for a new librarian, [Anya](https://twitter.com/bitten_), Jayne, [Claire](https://twitter.com/tinysprite) and visiting printer fixer [Michael](https://twitter.com/fantasticlife) kicked off Monday morning drafting interview questions.
 And prompts.
 And checklists.
 Then re-drafting them.
 We now have four questions, numerous prompts and a surplus of things to tick.
 Interviews to follow shortly.

 ## Procedure mapping